 Universities Canada board director

-Dominic Giroux became Laurentian University’s ninth president in April 2009.
+Dominic Giroux became Laurentian University’s tenth president in April 2009.

 Mr. Giroux is a director on the board of Universities Canada.